windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/db/basic.md

 ## Configure Database

-In a new project, you should rename `/etc/secret.dist.yml` to `/etc/secret.yml`, and fill your database account information:
+In a new project(), you should rename `/etc/secret.dist.yml` to `/etc/secret.yml`, and fill your database account information:

 ```yaml
 database: